Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Introduction

 Laser interferometers have reached quantum-limited measurement accuracy and have proven extremely successful in detecting gravitational waves in the audio band.
-For ultrahigh frequencies $\ge 10 {\rm k}$ Hz, in addition to laser interferometer, there are also several proposals using microwave-cavities and cavity-assisted levitating spheres.
+For ultrahigh frequencies $\ge 10~{\rm kHz}$, in addition to the laser interferometer, there are also several proposals using microwave cavities and cavity-assisted levitating spheres.
 However, it is yet unclear what the optimal design and the best measurement accuracy would be.
-In order to guide future studies in this direction, i.e., what kind of theoretical models can be tested in this frequency band, we provide a unified framework to determine the ultimate measurement precision from a quantum-limited measurement perspective.
-We apply an energetic quantum limit (as constrained by loss) to various viable proposals to set their ultimate measurement precision, with all classical noises excluded.
+In order to guide future studies in this direction, i.e. what kind of theoretical models can be tested in this frequency band, we provide a unified framework to determine the ultimate measurement precision from a quantum-limited measurement perspective.
+With such a framework, we have considered various viable proposals and set their ultimate measurement precision, with all classical noises excluded.
+The main result is given in Fig.~\ref{fig:limits}.
 Gravitational waves under such limit are likely {\it not} detectable based on current understanding.
 As an application of such detection limit, we analyze major Grand Unification Model(s) and present the parameter range that may be tested by detectors saturating the fundamental limit.

+{This paper is organized as follows.
+In Sec.\ref{sec:limits}, we propose a universal fundamental sensitivity limit applicable to a broad class of detectors.
+In Sec.\ref{sec:design}, we present a worked example illustrating how the fundamental limit can guide practical detector design.
+In Sec.\ref{sec:source}, we summarize the key theories that predict strong stochastic gravitational-wave signals at ultrahigh frequencies.
+Finally, we conclude in Sec.\ref{sec:conclusion}.
+Detailed derivations and proofs of the main results are provided in the appendices.}